pgpillai/HousingPrice_Microservice/README.md

 * Successful deploy of the project in Azure Pipelines.
 [Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).
  Setup Azure pipeline and deploying the app automaticall from azure pipeline is shown in the demo video.
+ On the Demo video
+  * first 9 minutes is the set up
+  * finanal 5 min will be the demo of CI/CD

 * Running Azure App Service from Azure Pipelines automatic deployment Clieck on deployments on the azure portal and you will see the webapp deployed and it shows the Git Repo.